vuestorefront/vue-storefront/packages/core/docs/enterprise/feature-list.md

 **5. Focus on quick time to market**

-We've built Vue Storefront to make eCommerce frontends development process as enjoyable and smooth as possible.
+We've built Vue Storefront to make the eCommerce frontends development process as enjoyable and smooth as possible.
 Just like Vue and Nuxt themselves, we're focusing on getting things done, providing good defaults, and giving our users integrations and extensions they can use to speed up their development process.

 **6. All-in-one modular solution.**